-Each year, Pathfinder Award winners are selected from among nominations submitted by SCI Chapters and individuals.
-The award winners are honored during a SCI Convention evening event for their life achievements demonstrating their ability to overcome disabling obstacles while remaining engaged in outdoor activities, helping their community and inspiring others.
-The winners of this prestigious award receive an all-expense paid safari to Africa for themselves and a caretaker.
+Each year, a Pathfinder Award winner is selected from applicants submitted by SCI Chapters and individuals.
+The award winner is honored during the Annual Beretta and SCI Foundation Leadership Award Gala for their life achievements demonstrating their ability to overcome disabling obstacles while remaining engaged in outdoor activities, helping their community and inspiring others.
+The winner of this prestigious award receives an all-expense paid safari to Africa for themselves and a caretaker.

-The SCI Foundation Pathfinder program also provides funding to SCI Chapters in support of their activities that engage disabled, terminally ill, wounded military and veterans in outdoor activities.
+The SCI Foundation Pathfinder program, which is part of the SCI Humanitarian Services, provides funding to SCI Chapters in support of their activities that engage disabled, terminally ill, wounded military and veterans in outdoor activities.
 Often, the reintroduction to nature and hunting helps these hunters find their way to adapt to their life changes and challenges.

 Ashlee Lundvall was an active teenager and four-sport athlete when she was injured in a ranching accident in 1999 while attending a youth camp in Wyoming.
 A tragic fall on to the wooden handle of a pitchfork blew out her back at T-12, resulting in a complete spinal cord injury and the introduction of a wheelchair to her life.
 After returning home to Indiana to finish her rehabilitation, Ashlee graduated from IUPUI in 2005 with a BS in Public Affairs, and completed her graduate studies in Biblical Counseling in 2007.

 A Pathfinder is “one that finds a way or finds a new route.”